Innovative options for long-term pain relief

 - Peripheral nerve stimulation (PNS): Stimulator leads are placed at a named nerve that is responsible for carrying pain to a specific area.
 They are implanted just under the skin.
 Common targets are the suprascapular nerve for shoulder pain, the saphenous nerve for knee or ankle pain, or the sciatic nerve for foot and ankle pain.
 This method can be offered as a 60-day treatment that provides sustained relief post-treatment or as an implanted permanent option.

-In addition to the newer types of muscle stimulation, there are three relatively new procedures used to treat pain:
+In addition to muscle stimulation, there are three relatively new procedures used to treat pain:

 - Minimally invasive lumbar decompression: Useful for back and leg pain, this procedure uses a tiny incision to remove tissue that is pressing on nerves and causing pain.